cgreenhalgh/mod_webctimport/readme.txt

 CHANGES
 =======

+- 2011-10-03: fixed some outstanding bugs that broke use with IE8 and/or Moodle 2.1.
+  removed most debugging output.

 - 2011-08-01: modified to use latest webctdbexport file format, i.e. separate user area, files in common SHA-1 pool with file.json redirect.